PunitDh/MyCDN/README.md

 **Description**

-Deletes any given number of elements from a list.
+Deletes all occurences of the given elements from the list.

 **Note**
 Mutates the original list.
 To ensure original list is not mutated, use `exclude()` instead.